-Assam had highest crime rate against women in 2021, crimes against children rose 16% in India: NCRB
+Assam recorded highest crime rate against women in 2021 for the fifth consecutive year: NCRB data

 In terms of the actual number of cases, Uttar Pradesh with 56,083 cases, topped the list, followed by Rajasthan (40,738), Maharashtra (39,526), West Bengal (35,884) and Odisha (31,352).

-Nagaland reported the lowest crime rate against women in 2021 at 5.5%.
+Nagaland reported the lowest crime rate against women in 2021 (5.5).
 It also had the lowest number of actual cases – 54.

-A total of 4,28,278 cases of crimes against women were registered in the country under various sections of the Indian Penal Code and special and local laws.
+A total of 4,28,278 cases of crimes against women were registered in the country under the Indian Penal Code and special and local laws last year.
 The number is 15.3% more than the 3,71,503 cases registered in 2020.

 Decline in criminal cases